nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

      The new VSD node one is now up and running; it is not yet configured.

-     **Troubleshotting**: If you experience a failure, delete the newly-created node by executing the command `metroae vsd_ha_upgrade_destroy_1`, then re-execute the predeploy command.
+     **Troubleshooting**: If you experience a failure, delete the newly-created node by executing the command `metroae vsd_ha_upgrade_destroy_1`, then re-execute the predeploy command.
 Do NOT run `vsd_destroy` as this command destroys the "old" VM.

 6. Deploy the new VSD node one.